 About the Author

 Dr. Alonso Martin is a renowned physician at the intersection of science, beauty, and longevity.
 Beginning his career at UCLA as a neuroscientist studying antioxidants’ effects on longevity, Dr. Martin now leads AM Beauty & Wellness Medspa in Miami, specializing in the latest non-invasive facial and body rejuvenation techniques.
-His expertise spans cosmetic dermatology, focusing on injectable neuromodulators like Botox, Daxxify, Dysport, and Xeomin, alongside an array of fillers including RHA, Juvederm, and Sculptra, to name a few.
+His expertise spans cosmetic dermatology, focusing on injectable neuromodulators like Botox, Daxxify, Dysport, and Xeomin, alongside an array of fillers, including RHA, Juvederm, and Sculptra, to name a few.
 He is also adept in natural skin rejuvenation through PRF (Platelet-Rich Fibrin), stimulating collagen production and mitigating signs of aging.

 Further enhancing his practice’s offerings, Dr. Martin utilizes Emsculpt NEO technology for muscle growth, tissue lifting, and fat elimination—techniques favored by NFL athletes and celebrities for strength and longevity.
 He passionately advocates for strengthening the body and optimizing its function as an anti-aging solution, incorporating peptide therapy to support overall wellness.